TasnuvaOshin/MVVM_LIVE_DATA_RETROFIT/README.md

         });

         /*
-        if you want to check data after 15s interval you can simply run a handler wich will check the update if and update found our mainview will automatically update */
+        if you want to check data every 15s interval you can simply run a handler wich will check the update. and update found our mainview
+         */
 //        final Handler handler = new Handler();
 //        final int delay = 150000; //milliseconds